Richard B. DeWolfe

 Director Since: 1993

 John Cassaday is currently a corporate director.
 Mr. Cassaday was previously President and Chief Executive Officer of Corus Entertainment Inc., a position he held since its inception in 1999 until his retirement on March 31, 2015.
 Corus is a Canadian leader in pay and specialty television and in Canadian radio and a global leader in children’s programming and licensing.
 Prior to Corus, Mr. Cassaday was Executive Vice President of Shaw Communications, President and Chief Executive Officer of CTV Television Network and President of Campbell Soup Company in Canada and the United Kingdom.
-He also serves on the board of Irving Oil Ltd. (non-public) and St. Michael’s Hospital Foundation.
+He also serves on the board of Irving Oil Ltd. (non-public company).

-Mr. Cassaday has an MBA (Dean’s List) from the Rotman School of Management at the University of Toronto, and is active in community affairs, principally with St. Michael’s Hospital.
+Mr. Cassaday has an MBA (Dean’s List) from the Rotman School of Management at the University of Toronto as well as an Honorary Doctor of Laws from the University of Toronto.

 Susan F. Dabarno